Wandalen/wTools/module/core/data_fmt/docs/pattern/001_three_layer_architecture.md

 #### Layer 1: Data (TreeNode)

-`TreeNode< T >` is the single data structure serving both hierarchical and tabular use cases.
+`TreeNode` is the single data structure serving both hierarchical and tabular use cases.
 Hierarchical trees use absent data for directory nodes and present data for leaf nodes.
 Table-shaped trees encode rows as children of root, with each row's children named after columns.

 #### Layer 2: Builders and Traits

 Ergonomic construction and generic extraction for table-shaped trees:

 - `RowBuilder` — fluent and mutable APIs for building table-shaped trees
-- `TableShapedView` trait — generic extraction of headers and rows from any `TreeNode< T >` where `T : Display`
+- `TableShapedView` trait — generic extraction of headers and rows from any tree node whose data supports display formatting
 - `TableView` — canonical interchange struct holding `headers` and `rows` for format-agnostic code

 #### Layer 3: Formatters

-Format-specific renderers that consume `TreeNode< T >` or `TableView`:
+Format-specific renderers that consume `TreeNode` or `TableView`:

 - `TableFormatter` — horizontal tabular display (9 style presets)
 - `ExpandedFormatter` — vertical record display (PostgreSQL and property styles)